Livestock Form 2025

 BERKELEY HUNT AGRICULTURAL SOCIETY SHOW RULES

-• Castle Meadow Showground on 30 th June 2024 is EXEMPT from the Pre-movement Testing requirement for movements of cattle from annually (or more frequently) tested premises, movements of cattle from the LRA of England, from Scotland or from the Low TB Area of Wales to a show in Wales and is also EXEMPT from the Post-movement Testing requirements of cattle moving to/from shows across the boundaries of the LRA of England or of the Low TB Area of Wales.
+Castle Meadow Showground on 29th June 2025 is EXEMPT from the Pre-movement Testing requirement for movements of cattle from annually (or more frequently) tested premises, movements of cattle from the LRA of England, from Scotland or from the Low TB Area of Wales to a show in Wales and is also EXEMPT from the Post-movement Testing requirements of cattle moving to/from shows across the boundaries of the LRA of England or of the Low TB Area of Wales.
 This has been registered with DEFRA on a TB180 declaration form.

 HEALTH & SAFETY